Bratz Babyz: Bratz: Super Babyz (2007)

 Bratz: Super Babyz is the second Bratz Babyz film released during the Autumn of 2007.
 The film was also released as the toy line, while video game adaptions are released for Nintendo DS and PC.

 Plot

 The Babyz dream to be like their favorite superheroes.
 When the Babyz go to a super-hero theme park, their babysitter, Gran, buys them an alien matter exchanger, thinking it's a toy.
-With the help of the matter exchanger, the Babyz wake up with super powers—known for do good deeds by getting a cat down from a tree, saving two kids from a bully and preventing a bus from falling off a cliff.
+With the help of the matter exchanger, the Babyz wake up with superpowers—known for do good deeds by getting a cat down from a tree, saving two kids from a bully and preventing a bus from falling off a cliff.
 But the four aliens want their matter exchanger back, and kidnap Sasha.
-The Babyz save her, but they lose their powers and get locked in the aliens space ship, while the aliens change into human Babyz and take place.
+The Babyz save her, but they lose their powers and get locked in the aliens' spaceship, while the aliens change into human Babyz and take place.
 Sasha, Jade, Cloe and Yasmin must take on the aliens as regular Babyz.